SAITPublic/PimAiCompiler/README.md

 # How to build

-Ensure that the HTTP proxy settings are correct。
+Ensure that the HTTP proxy settings are correct.

 [update submodule]
 ```